If you’re like most businesses, SEO is a top priority. It’s one of the most cost-effective ways to drive qualified visitors and leads to your website.

 Including schema can also display your site in special search results that appear at the top of Google, such as the jobs carousel, events listings, and Knowledge Graph.
 With more visibility, you may enjoy higher click-through rates.
 According to one study, adding schema increased a website’s click-through rate by 30%!

-When you add schema in Sitecore, follow these best practices:
+When you add schema to your website, follow these best practices:

 Use the JSON-LD format.
 It’s the one Google prefers.